bjornaa/ladim1/doc/source/workflow.rst

 ========

 This chapter describes various possible workflows with LADIM, from simple usage to developing.
-Some terminologi may be useful.
+Some terminology may be useful.
 An *installed* LADIM, has been installed by ``python setup.py install`` in the LADIM root directory, either *system-wide* by sudo or personal by using the ``--prefix``-option, see :ref:`installation`.
 This is typical a working *stable* version in a